BeckyHeath/multi-channel-rpi-eco-monitoring/README.md

 # multi-channel-rpi-eco-monitoring

 Code adapted from Sarab Sethi's work on Autonomous Ecosystem Monitoring.
 More information on that project and full details at: https://github.com/sarabsethi/rpi-eco-monitoring.
-The primary differences between Sethi's work and this repo are the installation of a seeed multi-channel soundcard, additional steps added to the postprocess thread and of course the inclusion of multi-channel recording.
-The seeed soundcard requires and older version of raspbian to run and inferferes with default recording devices so this protocol cannot be used without the seeed microphone "HATs"
+The primary differences between Sethi's work and this repo are the installation of a seeed multi-channel soundcard, additional steps added to the postprocess thread, a timeout on the recording function, and of course the inclusion of multi-channel recording.
+The seeed soundcard requires and older version of raspbian to run and inferferes with default recording devices so this protocol cannot be used without the seeed microphone "HATs".
+Further the changes made in this repo require the updating of python to python3 so these scripts will not be compatible with the single microphone device setup instructions.

 ## Setup